1965 Cork Intermediate Hurling Championship

 The 1965 Cork Intermediate Hurling Championship was the 56th staging of the Cork Intermediate Hurling Championship since its establishment by the Cork County Board in 1909.
+The draw for the first-round fixtures took place on 31 January 1965.
+The championship ran from 11 April to 31 October 1965.

 Glen Rovers won the championship following a 3–08 to 3–05 defeat of Éire Óg in the final.
 This was their seventh championship title overall and their first title since 1961.